Itai-b/046211-Deep-Learning/README.md

 </h4>

 ## Abstract

-This project focuses on the detection and classification of potholes in road infrastructure, with a specific emphasis on categorizing them by their severity levels.
-The goal is to develop a deep learning-based solution capable of accurately identifying potholes and determining their severity from images.

-We trained different state-of-the-art (SOTA) object detection models for this task and evaluated their performance under various conditions, including self-synthesized motion blur noise.
+In this project we trained different state-of-the-art (SOTA) object detection models for the task of pothole detection and evaluated their performance under  self-synthesized motion blur noise.
 This noise was generated using randomized kernel types and sizes to simulate real-world conditions where camera shake or motion artifacts may degrade image quality.
 The study provides insights into how motion blur affects detection accuracy and offers recommendations for improving the robustness of automated road maintenance systems.

+Moreover, we created our own dataset where we classified the potholes into three severity levels: `low`, `medium`, and `high`.
+This classification was based on how dangerous a pothole is to cars and pedestrians, which can help prioritize road maintenance efforts and allocate resources more effectively.
+The dataset was annotated with bounding boxes and severity labels, enabling the models to learn to detect and classify potholes simultaneously.

 ## Table of Contents